Asteroid-mass soliton as the dark matter-baryon coincidence solution

 We estimate the evolution of $f_\chi$ via Higgs decay and inverse decay for simplicity, though including gauge interactions can lead to an $\mathcal{O}(1)$ enhancement~\cite{Anisimov:2010gy,Besak:2012qm}.
 The generated $Y_{\chi_2+\chi_3}$ causes a SM lepton asymmetry $Y_{L_{\rm SM}}=-Y_{\chi_2+\chi_3}$, which is then partly converted into the baryon asymmetry via the electroweak sphaleron processes $B=c_{\rm sph} (B-L_{\rm SM})$ with $c_{\rm sph}$ the conversion efficiency~\cite{Harvey:1990qw}.
 Assuming a maximal CP violation from the Yukawa couplings, we found that $y_{h,e\alpha},\, y_{h,\mu\alpha}\simeq10^{-6}$ can explain the observed BAU $Y_B\approx0.9\times10^{-10}$~\cite{Planck:2018vyg}.
 After the sphaleron processes decouple at 132 GeV~\cite{DOnofrio:2014rug}, the baryon asymmetry is frozen, and a net lepton asymmetry $Y_L=Y_B$ will be left in the thermal bath due to $B-L$ conservation.
 This net $Y_L$ will eventually be redistributed among $\ell, \nu, \chi$ flavors, particularly with $\chi_1$.
 Such redistribution processes proceed via the thermalized Yukawa interactions from the second and third terms of \Eq{Dirac_seesaw_sim} after the sphaleron decoupling.
 Resolving chemical potential equilibrium equations with three thermalized $\nu_R$ and $\chi$ flavors yields $Y_ {\chi_1}=8Y_B/63$.
 This explains the coincidence problem with $c_\chi=8/63\approx0.127$, and provides the initial asymmetry for $\chi_1$ to form neutrino-balls during the FOPT.

 The second event is solitogenesis that follows leptogenesis.
+The solitogenesis process forms Fermi-balls via trapping particles in the false vacuum remnants of cosmic first-order phase transitions (FOPTs), as proposed by Witten~\cite{Witten:1984rs} and then extensively studied~\cite{Hong:2020est,Marfatia:2021twj,Gross:2021qgx,Kawana:2021tde,Kawana:2022lba,Chakrabarty:2024pvf,Bai:2018vik,Bai:2018dxf,Bai:2024muo,Krylov:2013qe,Huang:2017kzu,Bai:2022kxq,Carenza:2024tmi,Jiang:2024zrb}.
 In the simplest case that the scalar potential is even under both $\phi\to-\phi$ and $\eta\to-\eta$, the $\phi$-$\eta$ system can trigger a FOPT via the well-known two-step process, i.e. \be (\phi=0,\eta\simeq0)\to(\phi=0,\eta\neq0)\to(\phi\neq0,\eta\simeq0)\,, \ee where the second step is a FOPT.
 Since the SM neutrino masses in \Eq{eq:nu-mass} requires $u\ll w_*$ without too feeble Yukawa couplings, the $\eta$ field favors an approximate $Z_2$ symmetry.
 In this case, we found it more effective to trigger the FOPT via the $\eta$-direction domain wall catalysis~\cite{Blasi:2022woz,Blasi:2023rqi} than the traditional homogeneous nucleation.
 In this scenario, the $\eta$-based domain walls form in the first step, which serve as local impurities for the bubble nucleation in the second step.
 We check this pattern numerically in the parameter space where the thin-wall approximation is valid.
 The results confirm that the FOPT can indeed occur with a GeV-scale $T_*$, and provide a mass gap $y_\phi\ave{\phi}\gtrsim10\,T_*$ to trap $\chi$ fermions and form neutrino-balls with a mass $M_{\rm nb}\simeq10^{20}$ g, which is in the asteroid-mass window.
 The calculation details are presented in the Appendix.